stevebholt/rpad316/_pages/handout2.md

 r = (1/n-1) \sum^n_{i=1} (x_i - x-bar/s_x)(y_i - y-bar/s_y)
 ```

 That's a lot to calculate, even ignoring that `s` means we have to calculate standard deviations!
-Thankfully, Stata makes this simply with the `pwcorr` command.
+Thankfully, Stata makes this simple with the `pwcorr` command.
 Here, we will tell Stata to estimate the R coefficient that describes the correlation between cities' average education levels and average earnings.

 ```
 pwcorr incwage_avg years_education_avg